Pemmican War: Attacks on the colony and the burning of Fort Douglas

 On June 22, Governor Macdonell departed a prisoner for Fort William.
+But his surrender did not secure peace.

-Later that day, the Métis resumed firing at the colonists.
+That same day, the Métis resumed shooting at the colonists.
 The HBC's James Sutherland and one Mr. White met with the Métis at Frog Plain to negotiate a new peace settlement.
 Sutherland and White proposed that the colonists should abandon the colony and resettle in the woods a few miles below the forks and that both parties should live in peace.

-The Métis rejected this proposal.
+The Métis fighters rejected this proposal.
 They finally agreed to the following terms: